bertofurth/Seagate-Central-Debian/README.md

     cp /kernel/uImage.4k /boot/uImage
     reboot

+Users who are familiar with u-boot and the Linux kernel boot process might wonder why we simply don't just use the SMP kernel and change the kernel boot parameters to include the "nosmp" keyword.
+The problem is that there's no easy way to change these parameters in the Seagate Central version of u-boot.
+In a normal u-boot system the "bootargs" variable could be modified but in the Seagate Central version of u-boot the bootargs are actually hard coded!
+For this reason it's necessary to use two different kernel image files to give the choice between smp and non-smp operation.

 ### Optimize disk layout.
 One problem with using the native Seagate Central native disk layout is that it is not optimized for Debian.
 Most notably, the root partition, which stores most of